pathbox/Cookfad/README.md

 # Cookfad
 ### I want to cook the food for the one in the future~:curry::ramen::stew::doughnut::custard::fried_shrimp:
 This is a list that I want to cook for the one.
-I'm waiting and discover the one.
+I'm waiting and discovering the one.

 Why I do the list in Github, because I come to Github everyday!